wch/r-source/doc/notes/immbnd.md

     transition to an alternate environment or binding representation should we wish to do that.

-    If immediate values were to be supported more widely it would probably be necessary to suspend the GC when boxing values in `R_expand_binding_value`.
+    In case immediate values are to be supported more widely the GC is suspended when when boxing values in `R_expand_binding_value`.

   - Serialization handles environment frames with standard pairlist code, so the code not checks for an immediate binding and boxes